 - Firelog Pose (Agnistambhasana)

-All of these hip openers offer a similar stretch, but eliminate the hip flexor stretch.
+All of these hip openers offer a similar stretch in the outer hip, but eliminate the hip flexor stretch.

 HOW DID IT GO?